Sandringham curtains transformed into festive stockings for charity auction

 “Over the years we’ve done a lot of different ideas, and we’ve learned so much from the tutors that are here as well.
 They’ve been excellent.
 It’s a great community-based organisation."

-Ms Middlemiss, who discovered the sewing bee online, expressed her enthusiasm.
-"I really wanted to get involved," she said.
+Ms Middlemiss, who discovered the sewing bee online, said: "I really wanted to get involved.

 "I couldn’t sew a thing (at the start) and I’ve thoroughly enjoyed it and I’ve learned a lot from the tutors.
 We’ve made so many different things – dresses, jackets, and done a lot for charity along the way, and the stockings, of course."